southampton/linuxdesktopdocs/docs/python.rst

    conda create -n yourenvname python=x.x

-You specify the version of python you want with the ``python=x.x`` flag, but this is optional and it will install the version of Python shipped with ``miniconda`` which at the time of writing is Python 3.6.0.
+You specify the version of python you want with the ``python=x.x`` flag, but this is optional and if omitted conda will use the version of Python shipped with ``miniconda`` which at the time of writing is Python 3.6.0.

 You can specify at creation time the packages you want installed.
 For example, to install the entire anaconda set of packages you can do the following::